-Two men, a painter and a poor guy have to cross over Paris by night during world war II and nazi occupation to delivery black market meat.
+Two men, a painter and a poor guy, have to cross over Paris by night during World War II and to deliver black market meat.
 As they walk along dark Parisian streets, they encounter various ...
 See full summary »

 16 of 16 people found this review helpful.